zxjcarrot/raftcore/README.md

     ```./reconfigure.py --leader_address=192.168.1.1 --del_servers=192.168.1.2```
 This will remove the server B out of the cluster safely.

-If for some reason, we want to transfer the leadership to another server in the cluster, say transfer current leader A's leadership to server B, we run following:
+If for some reason, we want to transfer the leadership to other server in the cluster, say transfer current leader A's leadership to server B, we run following:
     ```./reconfigure.py --leader_address=192.168.1.1 --target_server=192.168.1.2```
 This will make leader A transfer its leadership to server B stably, A will become a follower once the transfer is complete.

+##Examples
+A trivial key-value replicated store can be easily implemented on top of **raftcore**, see [carrot-kv](https://github.com/zxjcarrot/raftcore/tree/master/examples/carrot-kv).